 Our motto is “Your Partner in Compliance” to assist you in remaining compliant under current WHS legislation

-All portable appliances are tested and tagged in accordance of relevant Australian Standards, barcoded and an inventory register is supplied upon completion
+All portable appliances are tested and tagged in accordance with relevant Australian Standards, barcoded and an inventory register is supplied upon completion

 We are professional, reliable, qualified, police checked and insured